FortiManager

 Scrolling down on the new TAB:

-Data shown in the graphs are very useful to verify if a: 'random traffic slowness' problem, with it not ongoing during technicians' troubleshooting, is caused by SD-WAN members' bad performances.
+Data shown in the graphs is very useful to verify if a 'random traffic slowness' problem, which is not ongoing during technicians' troubleshooting, is caused by SD-WAN members' bad performances.